lsentkiewicz/javascript/nodejs.md

 - `NODE_ENV` must be set to `production`
 - Only errors must be logged to the console.
 Do not output any debug information because log files will grow really fast.
 - Do not return stack traces in the API response.

 Development mode:
 - `NODE_ENV` must be set to `development`
 - Watch mode must be implemented.
 The application should auto reload on any file change.
 Use [nodemon](https://www.npmjs.com/package/nodemon).
-- Allowed tp log debug information.
+- Allowed to log debug information.
 - Allowed to return stack traces in the API response.